JanHerca/urantiapedia/output/wikijs/en/article/Harry_McMullan_III/Principles_Of_Knowing_Gods_Will.md

 For that reason, in searching for a knowledge of God's will, we should all have a systematic program of URANTIA Book study, If we were studying a technical course such as mathematics, we would obviously not want to concentrate on multiplication to the exclusion of subtraction, Likewise, if we believe that _The URANTIA Book_ is the word of God to us, we should spend a lot of time learning what it says about things.
 We must make sure that as the years pass, we make definite progress in our spiritual understanding. _The URANTIA Book_ will never disappoint us.
 What it tells us to do won't necessarily be the easy way, but it will always be the right way, which ensures, in turn, that it will be the most pleasant and profitable way for us in the long run.
 It will always be the way of wisdom and success when seen from the downstream side of the situation.
 And what is wisdom but being able to see the long-term perspective of events, thus being empowered with fore-knowledge as to how to act so as to bring about the desired result?

-Jesus gave us a Law of Use, namely, that to those who have, more shall be given, but from those who have not, even that which they have shall be taken away ([UB 171:8.8](/en/The_Urantia_Book/171#p8_8)).
+Jesus gave us a Law of Use, namely, that to those who have, more shall be given, but from those who have not, even that which they have shall be taken away (<a id="a74_157"></a>[UB 171:8.8](/en/The_Urantia_Book/171#p8_8)).
 What we don't exercise, we lose, By the end of my high school years, I was fluent in French and German, but guess what has happened to them after 15 years of disuse?
 We gain our spiritual growth by practice, just as we gain our mastery of a foreign language, and that practice is the practice of the presence of God; sharing our inner life with God and making him a part of all that we do.

 All of us have been given the ability to know the will of God because God himself lives within us.
 The kingdom of heaven is within.
 There is no possible deprivation of environment which will impede the success of a soul dedicated to the doing of the Father's will.
 It is the desire of our heavenly Parent to guide us, and the possibility of receiving that guidance is our birthright.